sweattep/modern_quotes/README.md

 >Numerous instances were identified during the scope period of the audit where vendors were created/changed and then subsequently paid by the same employee

 >Accessibility for all devices and for all humans no matter what or where.
 Relevant content connecting to other relevant content.
 Searchable.
 Meaningful.
 OPEN!

+>We come up with all different types of excuses.
+Nobody cared.
+We all went to Clubhouse and blew this up.
+You know this guy went to the bank, got whatever he want.

+>